 We had to look around a bit to find exactly where the Baths of Maria de Padilla was as it’s hidden underneath one of the buildings but it was well worth the search!

 Truly every direction you turn – north, south or around any corner – you’re hit with more beauty.
 I particularly loved the tile work and rich vibrant colors used for interior walls and gardens surrounding us.

 You’ll want to spend a few hours at this top must see place in Seville, so be sure to account for that in your reservation time.
 Or, if you’re risking a visit without a reservation, go first thing in the morning.

 3. Plaza de España

-For more Spain loveliness check out:
+For more Spain and abroad loveliness check out:

 - Seville or Madrid: Which City Should You Visit?